 We live in a time dominated by international agenda.
 What is said and done half a world away has worldwide repercussions.
 The United States has a strong allegiance with Israel, but the Middle-Eastern community has alliance with Palestine.
 Most notable of these is Iran.

 Iran and Hamas have one major thing in common — they both want to destroy Israel.
 Hamas gets most of its weapons from Iran, and in return, does most of the Israeli killing.
 Vice versa with the United States and Israel.

 The Middle Eastern melting pot is boiling close to a worst case scenario, bubbling down to these ingredients: religious extremism, aggressive retaliation, incendiary rhetoric, and international response.

 This matters because Israel mobilized its army yesterday, and is prepping for a ground assault on the Gaza Strip.
 If they do, it could be the spark needed to light a potentially nuclear fire.
 All it takes is an Iranian reaction.
 First, supporters will pledge aid to each side.
 Then weapons.
 Then troops.

 Ironically, Israel vs. Palestine is an even more volatile situation because of how each views the afterlife.
 Add religion, a bloody history, and botched politics to the pot, and you’ve got something close to violent insanity.
-We’re only months past this years’ Arab Spring, which saw violence and revolution break out all over the Middle East, causing worldwide instability.
+We’re only a few months past this years’ Arab Spring, which saw violence and revolution break out all over the Middle East, causing worldwide instability.
 Now, Israel and Hamas are firing rockets back and forth, killing hundreds and further enraging people in a region of historically vengeful heritage.

 Now you’re caught up.
 Both sides have occupied the area since the beginning of man.
 Both sides have strong religious ties.
 Both sides have killed.
 Both sides have had casualties.
 Both sides want peace.
 Which makes this conflict all the more confounding.